KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.0.4.1 - January 5, 2018

+- Modified all existing methods (i.e. get child items, renaming, copying) to also be able to handle items shared from another drive.
+Be sure to use the methods that accept a OneDriveItem type if you're dealing with shared items.
+Methods taking a string path are only for items stored on the current user its OneDrive.

 2.0.4.0 - January 5, 2018

 - Added the following methods to get items from items shared from other drives: GetDrive, GetChildrenFromDriveByFolderId, GetAllChildrenFromDriveByFolderId, GetItemFromDriveById